fis2021/Internet-Shop-Application/README.md

 https://www.npmjs.com/get-npm

-If all necessary programs are installed change diretory using `cd Backend` and run command:
+If all necessary programs are installed change directory using `cd Backend` and run command:

-`npm build`
+`npm install` - to install all necessary packages

-`npm run`
+`npm start` - to run API into terminal.
+The processed logs will be displayed here.

 Now the API is running on specified port and in can pe used by Frontend to fully test entire application.